tdiec00/Whats-the-Total/README.md

 ### App Name

-Things you may want to cover:

 Whats-the-Total

-- Ruby version

 ### Description

-- System dependencies

 This is a grocery store/shopping cart app where admins are able to create and manage grocery store products.
 The user/customer is able to browse and add items to their shopping cart.
 The admins/owners are able to checkout the user/customers.

-- Configuration

 <br>
-* Database creation

 ## MVP